lyviddev/SpectatorHideRoles/README.md

 ## Plans:
 - Making it so that a list of what SCP's there are and their health will appear for spectators as a list
 - Might make the Gramophone temporarily allowing Spectators to view SCP's until the Gramophone is on cooldown/done

+## Credit:
+Thank you to Snivy and Yamato for helping out and making changes to the plugin!